smashub/choco/README.md

 The average duration of the annotated music pieces is $191.29 \pm 85.04$ seconds for (audio) tracks, and $74.74 \pm 82.65$ measures for symbolic music.
 This provides a heterogeneous corpus with a large extent of variability in the duration of pieces, which also confirms the diversity of musical genres in ChoCo.
-For instance, a folk tune can span a few measures and still posses a musical identity with respect to the genre; in contrast, a sonata can cover hundreds of measures.
 Additional statistics can be found from [this](https://github.com/smashub/choco/blob/main/notebooks/dataset_stats.ipynb) Jupyter notebook.